bitfocus/companion-module-generic-swp08/HELP.md

 - **Select Levels:** Add the level(s) in the action to the level selection for the next take
 - **DeSelect Levels:** Remove the level(s) in the action from the level selection for the next take
+- **Toggle Levels:** For each level in the action set the state to the opposite of the current state
 - **Select Destination:** Preset the destination for the next route take
 - **Select Source:** Preset the source for the next route take
 - **Route Source to selected Levels and Destination:** Use the preset levels and destination with the source from this action and make the route